shinplest/Mountie/README.md

 ## Key features
-- Show all trails in Korea
+- Show all hiking trails in Korea
 - Search near mountain trails
+  * Matching the hiking trail closet to my current location
 - Record when you hike and save it
+  * Show captured photos and each information (altitude, time, speed, distance)
 - Give information about trains(ex, level of difficulty, altitude)